danqingmk/OpenVS_PyaiVS/README.md

     (Finally, folder screen will be generated under the set model_save peer directory to store the filtering results)

 ## 4 Us Exmample : the ABCG2 inihbits model buliding

-* 1 $ git@github.com:danqingmk/PyaiVS.git
-* 2 $ cd PyaiVS
-* 3 $ python example.py
+* 1 $ python example.py
-* 4 Obtain multiple model calculation results and MCC ranking, and store the specific data content in ./dataset/abcg2
+* 2 Obtain multiple model calculation results and MCC ranking, and store the specific data content in ./dataset/abcg2